News flash

 The chronic patterns can be described in various ways.
 It is as if the push button for these recordings was pushed so often it broke in the ON position.
 It is as if these recordings finally "built their own turntables" and play all the time.
 It is as if the person has made some kind of surrender to these particular patterns.

 The chronic pattern is worn by the individual as if it were a portable prison cage.
 He/She remains rational, flexible, and intelligent only in ways that do not contradict the chronic pattern.
-(Fig. 13)
+(Figure 13)

 We view our own latent distress patterns as difficulties, as "problems," if we are aware of them at all.
 The chronic pattern will, on the other hand, be defended by the wearer as the "only way to be" if it is called in question.
 We defend these chronic behaviors and feelings if they are held up for discussion.
 We compulsively and unhappily regard them as our "personalities" or, at worst, "interesting idiosyncrasies."